Get your vehicle checked

 - Find the answer to any general enquiries

 Contact DVLA makes contacting the DVLA a quick and painless process.
-The next time you need to reach the DVLA, save yourself lots of time and effort by calling Contact DVLA for assistance.
+The next time you need to reach the DVLA, save time and effort by calling Contact DVLA for assistance.

-In Northern Ireland, the Driver and Vehicle Agency (DVA) serves as the equivalent of the UK’s DVLA.
+In Northern Ireland, the Driver and Vehicle Agency (DVA) is equivalent to the UK’s DVLA.
 The contact information provided above will not connect you to the DVA.